-From 1969 till the end of its publication in 1974 ALOHA was independent and operated without permanent writing staff or editors, so everybody was welcome to write an article or publish a drawing.
+From 1969 till the end of its publication in 1974 ALOHA was independent and operated without permanent writing staff or editors: everybody was welcome to write an article or publish a drawing.

 ALOHA was ironic, critical, unconventional and seasoned with absurd humour.

 #41, November-December 1971, 3

 In 1999 the name ALOHA was used again in Holland for a new more classical music magazine that can be compared to the UK's Q or MOJO.
 It was taken over by OOR in 2005.
 Thank you to Peter Oudejans for this precision.